coralstakepool/coral-stakepool-8ff38/content/pages/index.md

     title: Coral is a Cardano Stake Pool
     subtitle: 50% of profits donated to save coral reefs
     content: >
       Coral is a secure, high performance stake pool.
-With relays in data centers on 3 continents, we aim to support the Cardano network and use part of the rewards towards regrowing the world's coral reefs.
+With relays setup across 3 continents, we support the Cardano blockchain, and we give back half of the rewards to coral reefs reforestation projects and NGOs.
     actions:
       - label: Adapools
         url: /pricing